 Why Women Suffer From Migraines More Than Men

 Migraines are a neurological condition that are commonly characterized by intense, debilitating headache.
 Symptoms include nasusea, vomiting, difficulty speaking, numbness or tingling, and sensitivity to light and sound.
-Researchers have not yet identified a definitive cause of migraines.
-However, new research may shed light on why women are more likely to experience migraines than men.
+Researchers have not yet identified a definitive cause of migraines, but new research may shed light on why women are more likely to experience migraines than men.
+There are however plenty of advancements in the treatment of migraines, such as at-home remedies and different supplements.
 Along with the research we discuss below, there are also other studies, like this Magnesium for Migraines Study: Helps Lessen the Pain by 40% which discusses how magnesium can help with migraines, that can provide you with beneficial information on how to manage your migraines, so it would be worth reading those too if you are struggling to manage your migraines.

 Research very recently presented at the Experimental Biology 2018 conference focused on NHE1, a proton exchanger that helps to interpret pain.
 When levels are low, the pain signals in the brain increase, which can lead to migraines.
 To figure this out, scientists examined male and female rats that showed that the male rats has a level of NHE1 four times higher than females.